 Besides, K-Means requires the data to have equal size and same scalability.
 Otherwise, the boundary tends to bias to the side with larger amount of data / larger scale just like the middle figure below.

 In real world, those assumptions required by K-Means are rarely perfectly met.
 On the other hadn, GMM appears to be more robust.

 However, Both K-Means and GMM have apparent drawback: Both methods apply EM which is heuristic and may yield to local optimum solution.
 Let's further consider the applicability of deterministic and heuristic method.

 We compare SciClone's heuristic method: Variational Bayes Mixture Model (VB) and PyClone's deterministic method: Markov Chain Monte Carlo (MCMC).
 VB as a generative & nonparametric & heuristic method applies uses EM in a Bayesian fashion.
 It, like GMM described earlier, iteratively optimizes posterior (P(A|B)) distribution based on latent variables

 Where P(A) is prior and P(B) is observations

 Beta and Direchlet distribution as prior of VB

 Beta or Direchlet are usually used as prior distribution for the following reasons:

-Conjugate prior: For unsupervised clustering, the likelihood is usually represented by binary distribution (binomial, bernouli or negative binomial) or multiclass model (mutinomial or categorical).
+Conjugate prior: For unsupervised clustering, the likelihood is usually represented by binary distribution (binomial, bernoulli or negative binomial) or multiclass model (multinomial or categorical).
 The prior must belong to the same distribution family.
 Hence: Beta or Direchlet.

 0-1: Ranging from 0 to 1, best representing the probability of probability